 Shrine Empire gallery to present Chris Basumatary’s debut solo exhibition from April 12

-New Delhi: The Shrine Empire Gallery here will present the debut solo exhibition of Chris Basumatary titled ‘I have so much poetry inside me, but it is in the wrong language’ from April 12 to May 11.
+The Shrine Empire Gallery in Delhi will present the debut solo exhibition of Chris Basumatary titled ‘I have so much poetry inside me, but it is in the wrong language’ from April 12 to May 11.

 Basumatary, who grew up next to a rivulet (Chota Rangeet) near Darjeeling in West Bengal, has developed an intimate relationship with water.